-Research shows that women who have successfully defended themselves quickly recognized threatening situations and enforced their boundaries, and using physical means if necessary.
+Research shows that women who have been successful defending themselves quickly were able to recognize a threatening situation and enforce their boundaries, using physical means if necessary.

-- Recognize the signs that will let you defuse, deescalate or evade before a physical assault ever happens
+- Recognizing the signs that will let you defuse, deescalate or evade before a physical assault ever happens

-- Understand the connections between awareness, threats and our media environment
+- Understanding the connections between awareness, real threats and your media environment

 Participants will gain a basic understanding of personal safety and self-defense in order to: